MP Estate Planning UK

 Who is a trust settlor?

-A trust settlor is the individual who creates a trust, transferring assets into it for the benefit of the beneficiaries.
-The settlor is responsible for establishing the trust and defining its terms.
+A trust settlor is the individual who creates a trust by transferring assets into it for the benefit of named beneficiaries.
+The settlor establishes the trust and defines its terms through the trust deed.
+In English and Welsh law, the person who creates a trust is always referred to as the “settlor.”

 What is the role of a settlor in trust creation?

-The settlor’s role is to establish the trust, decide on its terms, and transfer assets into it.
-They formalize their decisions in the trust deed, outlining the rules and objectives of the trust.
+The settlor’s role is to establish the trust, decide on its terms, select the trustees and beneficiaries, and transfer assets into the trust.
+They formalise their decisions in the trust deed, which sets out the rules, objectives, and powers governing the trust.
+The settlor can also provide a letter of wishes to guide the trustees.
+The trust must then be registered with HMRC’s Trust Registration Service within 90 days of creation.

 What are the responsibilities of a trust settlor?